nimaid/mri2stl/README.md

 *NOTE: If you want to run the image in the background (advanced), use the command `docker run --rm -p 8888:8888 nimaid/mri2stl`.
 You will have to manually kill the server, either through the GUI or through `docker` commands.*

-After Docker downloads the latest image, you should get something like the following:
+After Docker downloads the latest image, the server will start running and you should see something like the following:
 ```
 [I 22:39:57.565 NotebookApp] Writing notebook server cookie secret to /root/.local/share/jupyter/runtime/notebook_cookie_secret
 [I 22:39:57.728 NotebookApp] Serving notebooks from local directory: /3dprintscript